- 1/3 cup unsalted butter, softened

 - In a small bowl, mix the butter, thyme, salt and pepper.
 Place turkey on a rack in a shallow roasting pan, breast side up.
 With fingers, carefully loosen skin from the turkey breast; rub half of the butter mixture under the skin.
 Rub remaining butter mixture over turkey.
 Tuck wings under turkey; tie drumsticks together.

-- Bake at 325° for 3 to 3-3/4 hours or until a thermometer inserted in thigh reads 180°.
+- Bake at 325° for 3 to 3-3/4 hours or until a thermometer inserted in thickest part of thigh reads 170°-175°.
 Baste occasionally with pan drippings.

 - For stuffing, in a Dutch oven, cook sausage over medium heat for 6-8 minutes or until no longer pink, breaking into crumbles.
 Remove with a slotted spoon; drain on paper towels.
 Discard drippings, reserving 1 tablespoon.